Strawberry Prince Forever

-Strawberry Prince Forever is the first compilation album by Japanese boy band Strawberry Prince.
+Strawberry Prince Forever is the first greatest hits album by Japanese boy band Strawberry Prince.
 It was released on January 8, 2025 by their independent label, STPR Records.

 Background

 "Strawberry Prince Forever" is Strawberry Prince's first compilation album.

 In addition to 4 CDs containing 84 songs selected by voting, it was released in three formats: a Strawberry Prince limited edition in a record-sized box with a Blu-ray containing 20 performance videos, a story video of a date to a theme park with Strawberry Prince, and a lyric booklet (48 pages) containing unreleased live photos, a first-run limited edition in a box with the same Blu-ray as the Strawberry Prince limited edition and a lyric booklet (88 pages), and a regular edition in a sleeve case with a lyric booklet (100 pages).